 The SEAMEO Regional Centre for Educational Innovation and Technology (SEAMEO INNOTECH) is the main regional implementation partner of the Fit for School Program.
 With its mandate to promote research and development of innovative approaches and capacity development in the education sector, SEAMEO INNOTECH collaborates with GIZ towards strengthening school-based management of WASH and health programs in Southeast Asian schools.

 GIZ works with UNICEF in mainstreaming the ‘Three Star Approach for WASH in Schools’ and in supporting its implementation as adapted to each country’s context.
-Through learning exchange platforms and collaborative research, both agencies share lessons towards effective implementation of school-based WASH programs.
+Through learning exchange platforms and collaborative research on global and regional level (UNICEF EAPRO and ROSA), both agencies share lessons towards effective implementation of WinS programmes.

 who western pacific regional office

 Through information exchange and synergy-oriented coordination, GIZ collaborates with WHO-WPRO in the area of school-based approaches to improve health of school-aged children and in addressing relevant public health problems within the region, such as soil-transmitted helminths and other hygiene-related diseases, as well as noncommunicable diseases (NCDs).

 parTners in academia

 - The Regional Fit for School Programmehas worked with the following academic institutions in the implementation of the Fit for School Programme Assessment Study, which evaluated the impact of the programmeon health, WASH, and education indicators:

 - Friedrich Schiller University Jena, Germany

 - London School of Hygiene and Tropical Medicine, UK